 During his decades-long career in art, Andy Warhol created pieces that have become icons in the imagination of generations.
 Who hasn’t seen the famous silkscreens of Marilyn Monroe?
 Or the iconic banana that appeared on the album “The Velvet Underground & Nico”?

-“Andy Warhol: Pop Art!” will have 2,000 square meters entirely dedicated to the artist, with a collection brought directly from The Andy Warhol Museum in Pittsburgh (USA).
+“Andy Warhol: Pop Art!” has 2,000 square meters entirely dedicated to the artist, with a collection brought directly from The Andy Warhol Museum in Pittsburgh (USA).

 The Andy Warhol Museum, Pittsburgh; Founding Collection, Contribution The Andy Warhol Foundation for the Visual Arts, Inc.